kiboschool/tk-future-proof-with-python/src/future-proof-with-python/try-kibo-onboarding.md

 1. If you already have a Discord account, [login to Discord](https://discord.com/login).
 Otherwise, [create a Discord account](https://discord.com/register?redirect_to=%2Flogin) then check your email to verify your account.
 Be sure to check your spam folder if you don't see the email
 2. Click here to join the Kibo School Discord server: **[https://discord.gg/ngq66X6uRU](https://discord.gg/UU6v6F2bMe).**
 3. As you join the discord server, you will get a prompt asking what class you are enrolled in.
-Select **"Future Proof with Pyhthon"**
+Select **"Future Proof with Python"**

 ![class-selection](https://github.com/kiboschool/tk-future-proof-with-python/blob/main/src/images/image%20(31).png)